nimzi/FunctionalProgramming/README.md

 We can conclude now that a _type class_ is a mechanism to unify **distinct** types.
 In some sense to add behavior to types post-definition and without modifying their internals.
 Is is a compile-time mechanism that relies on compiler support for parametric polymorphism.

 * Q: Looks very complicated.
 I could just create a little inheritance hierarchy quickly and be done.
-    - We are trying to solve an inherently complicated problem.
-We are making distinct datatypes do the same thing without **prematurely** abstracting over them.
+    - We are making distinct datatypes do the same thing without **prematurely** abstracting over them.
+Sometimes the luxury can require extra ceremony.
-    - MLs are featureful languages give programmers other mechanisms to **emulate** the idea behind type classes.
+    - MLs are featureful languages and give programmers other mechanisms to **emulate** the idea behind type classes (the gold standard being a Haskell implementation or even the upcoming at thime of writing this Scala's **given**s)
-    - Different languages have varying degrees of support for compile-time abstractions.
+    - Other FP-friendly languages have varying degrees of support for such compile-time abstractions.
 For example in Haskell, Scala, and Swift achieving the above looks much simpler.
 * Q: Aren't you making use of OO facilities in F# anyway to achieve this?
-    - Yes, but I didn't have to.
-Also, I am using OO very lightly here.
-Again, the important thing is that I didn't have to modify the user types that were given to me.
+    - First, there are other ways to achieve a similar effect in MLs.
+We demonstrate one good way of this.
+    - Second, by no means do I contradict myself by momentarily using interfaces.
+In fact, we are leaning on inheritance for its support for parametric polymorphism.
+    - Most importantly, I wan't forced to modify the existing data types.
 Instead, I extended them in the direction of the requirements.

 ## Interlude